justinkirk8/Accidentally_Late/README.md

 ![Severity](https://github.com/justinkirk8/Accidental_Tourist/blob/main/Resources/Severity_Counts.png)

-We used the following code to group the Severity column into two categories; short_delay and long_delay
+We used the following code to group the Severity column into two categories; short_delay and long_delay.

 ![Severity_Code](https://github.com/justinkirk8/Accidental_Tourist/blob/main/Resources/Severity_BinCode.png)

-We then ran the comparison on the two categories and the results agree with the overall trend we are seeing, there were more accidents reported in the COVID_accidents data than the PreCOVID_accidents data and there are significantly more car accidents classified as "short_delay" however we can see an increase in "long_delay" accidents in the COVID_accidents dataframe.
+We then ran the comparison on the two categories and the results agree with the overall trend we are seeing, there were more accidents reported in the COVID_accidents data than the PreCOVID_accidents data and there are significantly more car accidents classified as "short_delay".

 ![Severity_Comparison](https://github.com/justinkirk8/Accidental_Tourist/blob/main/Resources/Severity_Binned_Comparison.png)